AishaWP/Final-Project-J124/README.md

 # Final-Project-J124
 By Aisha Wallace-Palomares
 # Analysis Process
-1. Decide on a topic for Data Analysis, in this case I want to conduct a decade analysis of the City of Escondido's Budget
+1. Decide on a topic for Data Analysis, in this case I want to conduct a decade analysis of the City of Escondido's Police Budget
 2. Brainstorm questions I want to glean from the data, which will determine the data I will need to pull from the archives
 3. Throughout this process I used tabula to extract data from pdf's into csv files.